davidclin/ansible-eos/README.md

 # ansible-eos
 These are sample playbooks for Arista EOS using eapi transport and common tasks that are useful to invoke show/config commands.

-These playbooks utilize the eos_config and eos_command modules and provider file for authentication.
+These playbooks utilize the eos_config and eos_command modules and a provider file for authentication.

+IMPORTANT NOTE: At the time of this writing, these playbooks will only work if there is NO enable password configured on target Arista EOS switches.
+This has been fixed and will be available in the Ansible 2.4 release.

-Example provider used for these playbooks are:
+Example provider file
 <pre>
 # /etc/ansible/group_vars/all.yaml
 eos_connection: